Close Menu

 Zylo gives you insights that tell you things like, “Hey, these users haven’t used this application in over 90 days, so, you might want to downgrade or de-provision these right now.”

-We then aggregate that data for you, and then surface recommendations so you can make a quick decision.
+We aggregate that data for you, and then surface recommendations so you can make a quick decision.
 And, maybe that kicks off an automated action to add value right there, giving you really that flexibility and ease of use to make a decision and achieve your business outcome.

 We have a powerful workflow engine that allows our customers to do everything from alerting users to downloading a report of those users, to kicking off anything from a de-provision or a downgrade of a license.
 All so they can reclaim some of that cost.
 At Zylo, we do everything in our power to enable our customers.
 We want to make them look good.